recepkucukekiz/projectozal/README.md

 # projectozal
+!!!STILL WORK IN PROGRESS!!!

 This test project is for my cousin cell phone repair and selling shop.